LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/psychophysics/ThresholdEstimation.md

 LabBench supports adaptive step size reduction, where: The step size is multiplied by a reduction factor after each reversal.
 A lower bound (max-step-size-reduction) prevents the step size from becoming too small.
 This strategy combines fast convergence with stable threshold estimation.
 If adaptive step size reduction is used the threshold average will be weighted with the inverse of the step sizes at the reversals.

-#### Variants and Target Performance Level

-The simplest up/down method (1-up/1-down) converges to the stimulus intensity corresponding to approximately 50% correct performance.
-More advanced variants (e.g., n-up/m-down or unequal up/down stepsizes) can target other points on the psychometric function.

 #### Definition of the method

 A stimulus channel `<channel>` can be configured to use the Up/Down estimation method with the `<up-down-method>` element: